MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/rsync.md

 ## Purpose

-This can be used for copying/moving
+This can be used for copying/moving...

 - Within your file-system
 - From your local to a remote
 - From a remote to a local

+It is similar to `scp`.
+But `rsync` has some more advanced features.

-## Examples
+## Local examples

 ### Basic

 Sync directory.
+The manpage uses `-avz` in examples.

 ```sh
 $ rsync -avz ./src /dest